emilzeta/DataVis_Final_Project/classmates_projects.md

 April 4 Maddox:

 Working on mapping hospitals and displaying certain statistics.
 She's using a bunch of interactive graphs and is currently trying to figure out how to display certain statistics when clicking on the map.

+April 6:

+Working on an MLB Shiny App showing different figures that you can change depending on the year.
+Is currently trying to fix some minor issues with some of the graphs.